They can be long, often lasting 60 minutes, so beforehand any nervous candidate might be wondering – can you take... Read more...

 And that really shouldn’t be the case.

-With that in mind, our experts have put together an essential guide to competency based interview questions to equip you with the background, skills and top tips to go in confident and well-prepared.
+With that in mind, our experts have put together an essential guide to competency based interview questions to equip you with the background, skills and top tips to go in confident and well-prepared for your competency interview.

 A competency based interview tests one or more specific skills or competencies.